 - Avoid burning plastics or other substances: which emit toxic fumes.

 - Burn all fires to ash, put out fires completely, and then scatter cool ashes.
+(There are no fires allowed in the National Parks of Ireland)

 Practice a Leave No Trace ethic: Make it hard for others to see or hear you and LEAVE NO TRACE of your visit.